IVF – In Vitro Fertilisation Treatment

 hCG in your bloodstream usually indicates a positive pregnancy test.
 Your appointment will be coordinated by our fertility nurse; the nurse will let you know exactly when to have the blood test.

 We understand the next stage from your embryo transfer to your pregnancy blood test is an anxious time for most couples.
-Talk with your fertility specialist; they can advise you about various coping strategies to put in place during this period.
+Talk with your fertility specialist in Singapore; they can advise you about various coping strategies to put in place during this period.

 Your IVF Questions Answered